What are the benefits of market research for professional services firms? Is it worth the cost? And does it really matter?

 While there are many intangible benefits of market research on your current and prospective clients, such as better targeting and a more accurate understanding of how your firm is viewed, there is a much more tangible and direct measure of benefits.
 In a study of high growth professional services firms, we found that professional services firms that do systematic, structured research on their target client groups are more profitable and grow faster.

 This relationship is documented in the figure below.

-This figure shows the growth rate and profitability of professional services firms that do no research, occasional research or frequent research (at least quarterly) on their target client group.
+This figure shows that professional services firms that do frequent research (at least quarterly) grow more and are more profitable that firms that do occasional or no research on their target industry or client group.

 Because of the specificity of these findings we are in a position to project the true economic benefits of market research for services firms.
 But first let’s consider the cost side of the equation.